 Junior Great Books K–5

-The Junior Great Books program combines high-quality literature, student-centered discussion, and activities that support reading comprehension, critical thinking, speaking and listening, and writing.
-We provide outstanding classroom materials and inspiring professional development.
-We help students get the most out of reading and interacting with their teachers and classmates, while providing instruction and support in Shared InquiryTM, a method of learning that gives teachers the approach they need to help their students succeed.
+Junior Great Books® programs combine high-quality literature, student-centered discussion, and activities that support reading comprehension, critical thinking, speaking and listening, and writing.
+We provide outstanding classroom materials with both digital and print options and inspiring professional development.
+We help students get the most out of reading and interacting with their teachers and classmates, while providing online and in-person instruction and support in Shared Inquiry™, our method of learning that gives teachers the approach they need to help their students succeed.

 - Balancing literary and informational texts